Hit Me Anyone One More Time

 Hit Me Anyone One More Time (記憶にございません!, Kioku ni Gozaimasen) is a 2019 Japanese political and comedy film directed by Kōki Mitani.
 It stars Kiichi Nakai.
 Mitani wrote a script for a similar political drama series Sōrito Yobanaide aired on Fuji TV in 1997.

+The film was adapted into a stage musical by the Takarazuka Revue Star Troupe, starring Makoto Rei and Hitomi Maisora.
+It premiered at the Takarazuka Grand Theater on August 17, 2024.

 Plot

 The main character of the film is the prime minister, who is hated by the people as he is a corrupt politician.
 One day, a stone thrown by a man who hates Prime Minister Keisuke Kuroda hits Kuroda's head, causing memory loss; he wakes up in a hospital.
 He watches TV and is surprised to find out that he is the prime minister hated by people.